vaclavblazej/parameters-code/handcrafted/docs/controls/_index.md

 ## Website

 The project right now is made to be a simple static website with pre-generated content -- there is no backend server.
-It is also designed to work well without javascript, but contains a few javascript-based quality of life features (like interactable diagrams, table sorting).
+It is also designed to work without javascript, but contains a few javascript-based quality of life features (like interactable diagrams, table sorting).

 * Use Ctrl+f on the landing page to invoke browser's search bar.
 There is some effort put into having all relevant terms on the landing page to make such a search useful.
 * Top bar contains breadcrumbs which go back to the ancestor pages.